-- 6.43 Informed consent for the surgical procedure should include consideration of fetal wellbeing, the possibility of caesarean delivery and any risks related to anaesthesia for mother and child. - 6.44 Equipment for maternal positioning and uterine displacement should be available. - 6.45 Local guidance, including provision for training and audit, should be available for: - aspiration prophylaxis - difficult airways and failed intubation73,176,178,179 - cardiopulmonary resuscitation in the pregnant woman and perimortem caesarean delivery,177,178,180 - anti-D immunoglobulin administration - major haemorrhage, venous thromboembolism prophylaxis and sepsis118,174,177,182 - anaesthesia and surgery in breastfeeding mothers - safe medication administration, including avoidance of codeine in breastfeeding mothers - 6.46 A maternal death must be reported to the coroner and should be reported to MBRRACE-UK.
-Medical devices, such as intravenous lines and tracheal tubes, should not be removed prior to postmortem examination.
+- difficult airways and failed intubation^{76,180,182,183} - cardiopulmonary resuscitation in the pregnant woman and perimortem caesarean delivery^{181,182,184} - anti-D immunoglobulin administration185 - major haemorrhage, venous thromboembolism prophylaxis and sepsis^{120, 178,181,186} - anaesthesia and surgery in breastfeeding mothers^{187,188} - safe medication administration, including avoidance of codeine in breastfeeding mothers.189 - 6.46 A maternal death must be reported to the coroner and should be reported to MBRRACE-UK.
+Medical devices, such as intravenous lines and tracheal tubes, should not be removed prior to post-mortem examination.
+Maternal deaths should be reported to the local HM Coroner and to encourage learning and reflection should be reported to MBRRACE-UK.
+As a post-mortem examination is commonly performed, careful consideration should be given before removing medical devices which may be relevant to the cause of death.184